MattisLind/MK23xxCharGenReadout/README.md

 CHAR2 COLUMN 4 VALUE 70
 ```

 Please note that the contents of this example ROM is active low so that a binary 0 indicate a lit pixel.
+Depending if the outputs are active low or high the output driver can be 7407 or 7406 respectively.

 ## PCB